HackerYou/HYFallBootcamp2014/4-Wordpress/week8/day1/1-custom_post_types_fields.md

 Occasionally you will have a situation where you wish to add between 1 and n items.
 For our portfolio items, we may 1 image, or we may have 10 images.

 How do we properly prepare for any amount of images?
-We can't assume there will always be 4 and we can't just make 15 fields as a 'just incase' situation.
+We can't assume there will always be 4 and we can't just make 15 fields as a 'just in case' situation.

 This is where the repeater field will come in.
 It allows your users to add as many fields to your post type as you wish.